lueschem/lueschem.github.io/_posts/2017-12-14-A-new-Approach-to-Operating-System-Image-Generation.md

 EOF
 ```

-Since we are not sure if we got everything right in such a complex
+Since we are not sure whether we got everything right in such a complex
 scenario we compile and test it in the container first:

 ``` bash